 Dishman was first explored in the early 1980s.
 A number of routes were toproped first, then led.
 Some featured widely-spaced bolts and sometimes marginal protection.
 A second wave of route development occurred in the late 1990s.
 Following this, most of the older established routes were retrobolted.

 Controversy developed in 2004 over retrobolting, chipping, and two bolted-on artificial holds at the crag.
 The issues were elevated to the board of the landowning irrigation district, causing access uncertainty.
 The WCC developed a letter of resolution for Spokane climbers to sign and has worked with the board to ensure that access to Dishman continues.
-You can find out more details here.

 The Dishman crag lies mostly on private property, owned by the Hutchinson Irrigation District.
 The area behind the chain-link fence is owned by Spokane County Parks & Recreation and managed as part of the Dishman Hills Natural Area.